- What this tutorial is about

 The lower node contains the list of default run/debug configurations.
 These default run/debug configurations are nameless, but each new run/debug configuration is created on the grounds of a default one, and gets the name of your choice.

-The upper node is called Python and contains just one run/debug configuration Solver, which is shown greyed out.
+The upper node is called Python and contains just one run/debug configuration Solver, which is shown grayed out.
 What does it mean?

 Run/debug configuration Solver is a temporary profile, which PyCharm has produced, when you've just run the Solver script.
 It resides under the node Python, since this run/debug configuration is created on the base of the default configuration of the Python type.